Daniel-The-Fox/Daniel-The-Fox/README.md

 - 👋 Hi, I’m @Daniel-The-Fox
-- 👀 I’m interested in Game Dev, Godot
+- 👀 I’m interested in Cybersecurity, IT Forensics
-- 🌱 I’m currently learning Godot, Game Dev
+- 🌱 I’m currently learning Cybersecurity, IT Forensics
-- 💞️ I’m looking to collaborate on Game Dev, Godot
+- 💞️ I’m looking to collaborate on Cybersecurity, IT Forensics

 <!---
 Daniel-The-Fox/Daniel-The-Fox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.